Turkey is a country with countless cultural and natural wonders. Here’s my best recommendations for a One Month Turkey itinerary. Enjoy!

 Tip of Wonders #04: If you have the time and money, I can definitely recommend you to try out paragliding over the majestic lagoon of Oludeniz and to scuba dive in Fethiye’s surroundings.
-Last time I was there I wasn’t able to do any of them and I still regret it to this day!
+The last time I was there I wasn’t able to do any of them and I still regret it to this day!

 One Month Turkey Itinerary #05: The Cotton Candy Landscapes of Pamukkale

 When I first saw photos of Pamukkale I thought that those people were crazy to wear a swimming suit in what obviously appeared to be ice.
 However, you will be surprised to know that Pamukkale’s travertines are made of limestone deposited by mineral springs.

 And yes, you can go there with your swimming suit and selfie stick to enjoy Turkey’s weirdest destination to the fullest (don’t forget to read my Pamukkale Survival Guide here).

 Other than the main travertines, in Pamukkale, you can also explore the Hierapolis Hellenistic Ruins as well as partaking in a vast array of activities such as paragliding and rowing.
 And of course, take a clay bath to rejuvenate your skin my friends.

 2 days in Pamukkale is more than enough to explore all of it and to prepare yourself for the lengthy night bus journey to Cappadocia.
 Bring some entertainment and sleeping pills in order to avoid going cray on the bus yo!